Joan McAlpine: Member of the Scottish Parliament

 McAlpine was elected as a list MSP for the South of Scotland region in the 2011 Scottish Parliament election.
 She has been a media adviser for the SNP.
 McAlpine wrote speeches for the then First Minister of Scotland, Alex Salmond, and served as his Parliamentary Liaison Officer.

-In November 2011 a member of McAlpine's staff, Gail Lythgoe, was found to have emailed a women's equality group, alleging that the Labour politician Ian Davidson has a history of bullying women and called on them to demonstrate against him whilst asking them not to reveal SNP involvement in the demonstration's instigation.
+In November 2011 a member of McAlpine's staff, Gail Lythgoe, then married to Humza Yousaf, was found to have emailed a women's equality group, alleging that the Labour politician Ian Davidson has a history of bullying women and called on them to demonstrate against him whilst asking them not to reveal SNP involvement in the demonstration's instigation.
 The email was later leaked and Lythgoe publicly apologised for making unsubstantiated allegations, with the Labour Party stating that this was a result of an SNP "dirty tricks campaign" against Davidson and calling for an investigation.

 In January 2012 as MSPs debated plans on the timing of an independence referendum, McAlpine told the Scottish Parliament that: "I absolutely make no apology for saying that the Liberals, the Labour Party and the Tories are anti-Scottish", provoking widespread condemnation from other political parties.
 Scottish Labour's then Deputy Leader Anas Sarwar said: "What is being questioned here is my commitment and my love of my country.
 The country in which I was born and brought up, the country to which my grandfather came in 1939 with nothing and made a life for himself.
 This is really serious."

 In March 2012, McAlpine compared Scotland's place in the United Kingdom with a woman in an abusive marriage with a domineering man and stated that rival political parties were behaving in a sexist and misogynistic manner.
 Labour MP Margaret Curran said: "Comparing the United Kingdom to an abusive marriage is absurd and offensive to men or women genuinely trapped in that kind of relationship."